Wildhoney/Switzerland/README.md

 > Note: Prop validation **only** works when `NODE_ENV=development` to improve production performance.

 As we're using `pipe` to construct our component it matters where we place the `validate` middleware, since we need to ensure the `redux` middleware has added the store props before asserting that they exist.
-We have asserted that **both** `redux.cheeses` and `dispatch` exist in the component's props, which offers us a certain amount of trust that our component will behave as expected.
+We have asserted that **both** `redux.cheeses` and `dispatch` exist in the component's props, which offers us a certain amount of confidence that our component will behave as expected.

 ### Applying Styles